stefanthoss/docker-livy/README.md

 # docker-livy

 A Docker image for [Apache Livy, a REST Service for Apache Spark](https://livy.apache.org/).
+Available on [Docker Hub](https://hub.docker.com/r/stefthoss/docker-livy).

 ## Running

 The image can be run with

-`docker run -p 8998:8998 -d docker-livy`
+`docker run -p 8998:8998 -d stefthoss/docker-livy:latest`

 which will expose the port `8998` on the Docker host for this image.